On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 \subsubsection{Assumptions \ref{main_th}}

 We showed in the previous section that $(\mathcal{K},\oleq)$ fits the specific subclass of Hrushovski constructions that we introduced in \ref{context}.
 It follows that $(\mathcal{K},\oleq)$ determines a theory $T^+$, as defined in \ref{the_theory}.
-We verify in this section that $T^+$ satisfies the conditions from \ref{main_th}.
-By Theorem \ref{prop_completeness} this shows that the theory $T^+$ of open $(k, n)$-Steiner systems is complete and stable.
+We verify in this section that $T^+$ satisfies also \ref{main_th}(\hyperref[completeness_axiom]{C1})-(\hyperref[the_K_homogeneous_lemma]{C2}) and \ref{ass:hf_closure}(\hyperref[the_hf_axiom]{C3}).
+By Theorems \ref{prop_completeness}, \ref{stability} and \ref{characterisation_forking} this shows that the theory $T^+$ of open $(k, n)$-Steiner systems is complete, stable and with $\ind=\ind^\otimes$.
+We first show that Assumption \ref{ass:hf_closure}(\hyperref[the_hf_axiom]{C3}) holds.
+Since the language of Steiner systems does not include any local equivalence relation, the verification of \ref{ass:hf_closure}(\hyperref[the_hf_axiom]{C3}) proceeds exactly as in the previous case of $n$-open graphs.
+In fact, also in this case we define the operator $\mrm{cl}_<$ purely in term of the incidence Gaifman closure.